NethServer/ns8-core/docs/core/backup_restore.md

 The restore procedure can be started from the UI of a new NS8
 installation: upload the file and specify the password from the UI.

+## The `restic-wrapper` command

+The Restic binary is not installed in the host system.
+NS8 runs Restic within a core container, preparing environment variables with values read from the Redis DB and properly mounting the application Podman volumes.

+The `restic-wrapper` command is designed to manually run Restic from the command line.
+It can help to restore individual files and directories, or run maintenance commands on remote Restic repositories.

+The command can be invoked from any agent environment.
+Print its inline help with this command:

+    runagent restic-wrapper --help

+Some options require a module backup ID, or backup destination UUID.
+Use the `--show` option to list them.
+For example:

+    runagent -m mail1 restic-wrapper --show

+Example of output:

+    Destinations:
+    - dac5d576-ed63-5c4b-b028-c5e97022b27b OVH S3 destination (s3:s3.de.io.cloud.ovh.net/ns8-backups)
+    - 14030a59-a4e6-57cc-b8ea-cd5f97fe44c8 BackBlaze repo1 (b2:ns8-backups)
+    Scheduled backups:
+    - 1 Backup to BackBlaze repo1, destination UUID 14030a59-a4e6-57cc-b8ea-cd5f97fe44c8